This guy, Robbie, must have fired people up out there.

 Incest is hot.

-Hey, you think I would come here make this up?
+Hey, you think I would come here and make this up?

-It's the same thing with with the young people have this attachment.
+It's the same thing with young people have this attachment.

-I've I've told you about how the my little young tech bloggers are just totally convinced we're destroying the planet.
+I've told you about how my little young tech bloggers are just totally convinced we're destroying the planet.

 They can give their life meaning by trying to stop it.

-They can they can their their parents have come along and killed a polar bears.
+Their parents have come along and killed the polar bears.

-Their parents came along and drove all these these filthy pollution spewing big cars and SUVs.
+Their parents came along and drove all these filthy pollution-spewing big cars and SUVs.

-Their parents came along and did all this rock that stuff, but they are gonna save the planet.
+Their parents came along and did all this rock type stuff, but they are going to save the planet.

 It's a chance to give their life meaning, a social cause, and so forth.